 - 602* - School Bus Routing and Scheduling II: This four-hour course explores the practical knowledge needed to efficiently manage your school bus routing and scheduling operations both manually and computer assisted.
 Areas that will be covered include: staggering of school bus routes, computer assisted routing and scheduling including GIS systems and organizational impacts.

-- 604 - Transportation Program Planning and Evaluation: This four-hour course provides tools and techniques for transportation safety personnel who evaluate and assess a transportation system.
-Lessons include a comprehensive focus on key areas such as staffing, routing and scheduling, student management and training, vehicle maintenance and customer service.
+- 604 - Prioritizing & Evaluating Operational Safety: This four-hour course explains and explores “safety” in essential areas of your operations, such as staffing, routing and scheduling, student management and training, vehicle maintenance and customer service.

 - 605* - School Transportation Contract Management: What is the difference between a bid and request for proposal?
 What needs to be included in the document and how do I draft a bid or request for proposal?
 Obtain the answers to these questions dealing with this complex process, as well as tips on effective monitoring contractor performance in this four-hour course.